opkuhn/PypeIt/doc/tutorials/mods_howto.rst

 Sensitivity function
 ------------------------

-Pypeit currently uses two algorithms to determine the :ref:`fluxing` -- UVIS for wavelengths < 7000 :math:`\mathrm{\mathring{A}}`, and IR for spectra at longer wavelengths.
+As described in :ref:`fluxing`, pypeit currently has two algorithms to determine the sensitivity function -- UVIS for wavelengths < 7000 :math:`\mathrm{\mathring{A}}` and IR for spectra at longer wavelengths.
 The IR method does not apply extinction but does a detailed fitting of the telluric absorption.
 MODS users may wish to try both UVIS and IR for the red channel spectra.
+In this example, UVIS was used for the blue channel spectra and IR for the red.

-The script ..ref::`pypeit_sensfunc` generates the sensitivity function from a single spectrophotometric standard star spectrum.
-Since MODS scripts typically take 3 back-to-back standard star integrations, it can be reassuring to overplot these (you may need to write a custom script with commands similar to those shown above) to insure that there was no significant variation between them and to select the best.
-It reads in a sensfunc input file (e.g. mods1b_dual.sens) and the filename of the 1D spectrum to use, e.g.
+The script :ref:`pypeit_sensfunc` generates the sensitivity function from a single spectrophotometric standard star spectrum.
+Since MODS scripts typically take 3 back-to-back standard star integrations, it can be reassuring to overplot these (you may need to write a custom script with commands similar to those shown above) to insure that there was no significant variation between them and to select the best. :ref:`pypeit_sensfunc` reads in a sensfunc input file (sample input files, e.g. mods1b_dual.sens, are given below) and the filename of the 1D spectrum to use:

 ``pypeit_sensfunc -s mods1b_dual.sens Science/spec1d_mods1b.20230909.0024_otf-Feige110dualgrating_MODS1B_20230909T084730.480.fits --debug -v 2``

-The debug and high verbosity (v = [0,1,2]) are helpful, especially when starting to reduce a dataset.
+The ``debug`` and high verbosity (``v = [0,1,2]``) options are helpful, especially when starting to reduce a dataset.

-:ref:`pypeit_sensfunc` outputs a fits file which contains the sensitivity function along with 3 PDFs: one of the throughput vs wavelength; another of the zeropoint vs wavelength; and a third of the flux-calibrated standard star spectrum, with the tabulated spectrum overplotted in green for comparison.
+:ref:`pypeit_sensfunc` outputs the sensitivity function as a fits file and also 3 PDFs: one of the throughput vs wavelength; another of the zeropoint vs wavelength; and a third of the flux-calibrated standard star spectrum, with the tabulated spectrum overplotted in green for comparison.